ExCL-Docs/excl-user-docs/outages.md

 ### Maintenenace Outage Tuesday October 1, 2019

-There will be a brief maintenance outage at 10:00 as user files are moved to a volume with snapshots.
+There will be a brief file server maintenance outage at 10:00 as the move of user files to a volume with snapshots is completed.
 This improves the ability to recover user files after accidental deletion or overwriting.

 leconte will be updated at this time (necessitating a reboot).